raveljs/ravel/README.md

     // specify one or more providers to open connections to, or none
     // to open connections to all known DatabaseProviders. this.db.scoped('mysql', async function(ctx) {
-      // this generator function behaves like koa middleware,
+      // this async function behaves like koa middleware,
-      // so feel free to yield promises! await self.createTables(ctx.transaction.mysql);
+      // so feel free to await on promises! await self.createTables(ctx.transaction.mysql);
       await self.insertRows(ctx.transaction.mysql);
       // notice that this.transaction is identical to ctx.transaction